aragon/hack/docs/apm-ref.md

 ```

 #### By semantic version
-Providing the exact semantic version.
+A version can be fetched by providing the exact semantic version.
 ```solidity
 repoVersion = repo.getBySemanticVersion([major, minor, patch])
 ```

 #### By latest contract address
 Fetching the latest version by contract address allows clients to get the latest
-frontend package for an organization that may have not upgraded the smart contract
+frontend package for an organization that may not have upgraded the smart contract
 code to the latest version.
 ```solidity
 repoVersion = repo.getLatestForContractAddress(contractCode)
 ```

 #### Latest version
-Pretty self-describing.
+The latest version of a Repo can be fetched as follows:
 ```solidity
 repoVersion = repo.getLatest()
 ```